montanaflynn/vidtogif/README.md

 # vidtogif

-A simple shell script I wrote to learn more about creating command line tools.
-It works by converting video to images using ffmpeg and then converting the images to an animated gif with imagemagick.
+A simple shell script I wrote to learn more about creating command line tools in various shells.
+It works by converting the video to images using ffmpeg and then converting those images into an animated gif with imagemagick.

+Of course you could always do it in a oneliner:

+`ffmpeg -i input.mp4 -vf scale=600:-1 -r 5 -f image2pipe -vcodec ppm - | convert - gif:- | convert -layers Optimize - output.gif`

+But then you miss out on

+- Dependency checking
+- Usage and help information
+- Nice error notifications

 TL;DR